PanPain/IoTPlatform/src/main/resources/static/plugins/bootstrap-datetimepicker-master/README.md

  * MM : full textual representation of a month, such as January or March
  * yy : two digit representation of a year
  * yyyy : full numeric representation of a year, 4 digits
- * t : unix epoch timestamp
+ * t : unix epoch lastConnectTime
  * Z : abbreviated timezone name

 ### weekStart